stevensnicholas/dyno/cmd/cli/README.md

 # About CLI

-Dyno's custom cli tool allows the clients to integrate Dyno within their CI/CD pipeline.
-It takes the OpenApi file given and sends it over to the Dyno backened for fuzzing.
+Dyno's CLI tool allows clients to make fuzzing requests to the Dyno Platform.
+In additon, it can be integrated within CI/CD pipelines.
-Currently, the cli only takes in either JSON or YAML as the format types for the specified OpenApi File.
+Currently, the CLI supports Open API files in both JSON and YAML.

 # Usage